deepakraturi222/Emailspam/README.md

 # Emailspam
-This project will tell whether email is spam or non-spam
+This project will tell whether a e-mail is spam or non-spam